 Mason complies with Section 702 of the Veteran’s Access, Choice, and Accountability Act (PDF) and the Johnny Isakson and David P. Roe, M.D.
 Veterans Health Care and Benefits Improvement Act of 2020 (P.L.116-315) In tandem, the laws grant in-state tuition to:

-- Children or surviving spouses who qualify for the Marine Gunnery Sergeant John David Fry Scholarship who enroll within three years of an active-duty service member’s death in the line of duty.
+- Children or surviving spouses who qualify for the Marine Gunnery Sergeant John David Fry Scholarship and live in Virginia

 - Anyone using transferred Post-9/11 G.I.
 Bill benefits who lives in Virginia; the person making the transfer must be a member of the uniformed service on active duty.